 Happily, you can eat well and still not spend a lot of money in Las Vegas, it is just a matter of knowing where to go and what to order.
 Even at the most expensive spots on the Las Vegas strip, there are items on restaurant menus that are a steal.

-Cheap eats in Las Vegas don’t have to mean eating bad buffets and shrimp cocktails.
+The following spots showcase that in Las Vegas, cheap eats don’t have to mean eating bad buffets and shrimp cocktails!

-There are multiple locations in Vegas to grab breakfast staples all night long.
-Order a stack of the pancakes that are described on the menu as "steering-wheel-of-a-tractor sized big," and you'll be full for hours.
+There are multiple locations in Vegas to grab breakfast staples all day (and night) long.
+Order a stack of their famous flapjacks, "twisted" stuffed burger, or chicken and waffles to be full for hours.

 California Pizza Kitchen